-This Ramadan, let us, as men, consider that we want the women of our homes to have the same luxury of time to engage in additional forms of prayer, be it at home or in the mosques, as we have.
+This Ramadan, let us, as men, consider that we want the women of our homes to have the same luxury of time to engage in additional forms of prayer as we have.
 Let us men take greater responsibilities in the home, from cooking, cleaning, and doing the everyday chores.
 Let us as men use this Ramadan to remember the sunna of Prophet Muhammad, who, rather than having the women in his household serve him, shared in the household duties.

 Happy Ramadan 🙂